Tag Archives: Positive Change

 • Refer to your Wheel of Life as you answer each question – keep in mind the key areas of your life in your Wheel of Life.
 If you haven’t created a Wheel of Life, you can use mine below.
 The areas of my Wheel of Life are Sense of Self, Health, Relationships, Work, Finance, Social Life, Environment & Contribution.

-Step 1 of your Annual Review is reflecting on what went well in 2023
+Step 1 is reflection on what went well in 2025

 What did you enjoy?